 Michael moved to Halifax Nova Scotia in 1989, and since then has continued developing and teaching Miksang Courses in Canada and Europe.
 For ten years was the Audio Visual Producer for Parks Canada, producing and directing documentary films.
 In 2004 two films were made about Miksang and Michael’s Journey with Contemplative Photography: ‘CBC Sunday’, and a segment of ‘Quiet Mind: Meditation for Real Life” which can be viewed on the Video and Interviews Page on this site

-Michael is the co-author with Andy Karr of the book, ‘The Practice of Contemplative Photography: Seeing the World with Fresh Eyes’, published by Shambhala, April, 2011.
+Michael is the co-author of the book, ‘The Practice of Contemplative Photography: Seeing the World with Fresh Eyes’, published by Shambhala, April, 2011.
 Michael is currently working on his next book of Miksang teachings which will be published by Miksang Publications in 2014.

 Michael resides in Toronto, Canada and currently acts as Management Consultant and Curriculum Development Advisor to the Miksang Institute in Boulder, Colorado.
 He also teaches all levels of Miksang Training in Canada and Europe